-One of my favorite things to do on Dauphin Island is to eat!
-We’re always on the island for the entire week, so we like to mix things up while we’re there.
+One of the best things to do in Dauphin Island, Alabama, is to eat!
+We’re always visiting for the entire week, so we like to mix things up while we’re there.
 We always stop at our favorite restaurants, pick up local seafood to cook at home, or catch some of our own.

-The best way to experience all the things to do on Dauphin Island is to stay at least a few days on the island.
+The best way to experience all the things to do in Dauphin Island, Alabama, is to stay at least a few days here.
 There are a few options for accommodations that fit almost every need.

 Beach House Rentals

 The most common Dauphin Island lodging is at one of the many beach house rentals.
 Because of the island’s shape, there are a lot of rentals that sit right on the water’s edge and are large enough to hold the entire family.
 Choose either the bayside (north) or gulf side (south).